PerkinsAndWill-IO/sPrint/README.md

 8. cd in lambda folder then run ```sam build``` (you may have to install esbuild)
 9. then ```sam package```
 10. finally ```sam deploy```
+11. Change the name of the FunctionName variable in \src\services\aws.ts to your own lambda function

 ### To run locally 🧑‍💻: